-No impacts to public health and safety are anticipated from management of hazardous substances.
-The potential increase in the number of traffic accidents and fatalities would be less than significant and no adverse impact on the health and safety of the citizens of Guam from traffic incidents is anticipated.
+The potential increases in disease occurrences and mental illness as a result of proposed aircraft carrier berthing activities are low and not likely to impact the resources of the citizens of Guam.
+The potential increase in the number of traffic accidents and fatalities would also be minimal and no adverse impact on the health and safety of the citizens of Guam from traffic incidents is anticipated.